rchatterjee/pam-typopw/README.md

 ```
 This should install all the depenedencies and setup the PAM config files.
 Use `uninstall.sh` to uninstall the program.
 It might uninstall libraries that was previously installed but used by this.
 Please refer to the script (pretty small one) before running.

+Also, this doesn't change your main login procedures.
+To enable typo-tolernace in all logins, add the following line to the top of your `/etc/pam.d/common-auth` file: `auth include test  # for allowing typo-tolerance`.
+If you are happy with typo-tolernace, you can remove `/etc/pam.d/test`, and replace the above line with the the content of `/etc/pam.d/test`.

+**What if the typo-tolerance PAM module is buggy?
+Shall I be locked out?**
+No, your PAM should move onto next correct modules in common-auth, and you will be asked to reenter your credentials.

+Enjoy!

 #### Issues
 * To implement `mistypography` you have to install pwmodels, and make
   a symlink of `pwmodels/pwmodel/helper.py` in the `typofixer/` folder